idiap/bob/src/python/io/doc/index.rst

 directory like this:

 .. code-block:: python
-  :linenos:

   f = torch.io.HDF5File('example1.hdf5', 'w')
   f.set('/test/my_float', 6.28, dtype='float32')

 Line 1 shows we open the file again for reading and writing, but without truncating it.
 This will allow us to access the file contents.
-Next, at line 2, we write a new variable inside the ``/test`` subdirectory.
+Next, we write a new variable inside the ``/test`` subdirectory.
 As you can verify, **for simple scalars**, we can also force the storage type.
 Where normally one would have a 64-bit real value, we impose that this variable is saved as a 32-bit real value.
 You can verify the dump correctness with ``h5dump``:

 .. code-block:: none
-  :linenos:

   GROUP "/" {
   ...